 In 2016, after a long period of trial and error, I quite by chance tried out a “vibrating weeding broom” for weed control that uses a rake with thin, spring steel wires and was able to carry out continuous (down the row) early interplant weeding without damaging the crop.The weeding was successful using the vibrating […]

-Growers are only limited by their imaginations in implementing non-toxic weed control methods on their farm.
-The most obvious way is to take the chemical farming approach and find an organically approved material to do the killing.
+There are many ways for growers to implement non-toxic weed control methods on their farms.
+The most obvious is to take the chemical farming approach and find an organically-approved material to do the killing.
 Very strong vinegar has been the most marketed material.
-The important factor in vinegar formulas is to have a surfactant that strips away any waxy protective coating on the plant surface and that allows the desiccation or drying out of the plant.
-Salt provides the same mode of action and may be included in the formula.
+The important factor in vinegar formulas is to include a surfactant to […]

 Flame weeding (also referred to as flaming) has been an apt option for organically ridding row crops and fields of uninvited weeds while also replenishing the soil with nutrients from the resulting carbon.
 Wedding the proficiency of flame with the compressed liquid power of propane has served many farmers and food producers well over the […]

 Weed control through mulching makes sense for many growers, but there are often questions about sourcing, safety and sustainability.